amitmse/in_Python_/Others/README.md

 ### Maximum likelihood estimation (MLE):
 - Finds parameter values that maximize the likelihood of making the observations given the parameters
 - MLE allows more flexibility in the data and analysis because it has fewer restrictions

+### Cost function :
+	It tried to quantify the error factor of logistic regression.
+It calculates how well the logistic regression is performing based on the actual vs predicted value.
+Error factor = Predicted – Actual.

 # Model Metrics:
 - beta(x) 	= covariance(x,y) / variance(x)
 - correlation(x,y)= covariance(x,y) / [variance(x)*variance(y)]